overture-stack/website/.dev/tech-debt.md

 Ordered roughly by severity.
 Most entries were logged from the 2026-08-06 audit; see `sessions/` for what was verified how.

+**Check `roadmap.md` § Consolidate into the Docusaurus site before fixing anything here.** This repo is being ported into that site, and several entries below are resolved by the move rather than by work here.
+Shipping the docs-aligned site first is the exception: that code is temporary, but it is what production serves in the meantime.

 ---

 Lint runs, and reports 15 errors and 68 warnings against existing code, so `npm run lint` exits non-zero and cannot be a gate yet.
-Three of the errors are real: `src/components/NavBar/MegaMenuLink/index.js:11` passes `activeClassName` to a plain DOM element, where it silently does nothing; `src/components/ImageCrossfade/index.js:12` uses `componentWillReceiveProps`, removed in React 18, so it also blocks phase 3; and `src/hooks/useSSRWorkaround.js` sets state directly in an effect.
+Three of the errors are real: `src/components/NavBar/MegaMenuLink/index.js:11` passes `activeClassName` to a plain DOM element, where it silently does nothing; `src/components/ImageCrossfade/index.js:12` uses `componentWillReceiveProps`, deprecated since React 16.9, which matters because that component is one phase 3 ports rather than deletes; and `src/hooks/useSSRWorkaround.js` sets state directly in an effect, though that hook does not survive phase 3 at all.
 The other twelve are cosmetic or die with the dead components: nine unescaped apostrophes, two missing display names, and one unreachable statement in `GridFeature`.
 fix: fix the three real ones, verifying each against a build rather than trusting autofix, and take `react/no-unescaped-entities` as a config decision (switching it off is defensible for prose-heavy JSX).
 The 68 warnings are almost entirely unused variables, which the dead-component entry below clears in bulk.
 standalone: no
 context: blocks the CI entry below, since a workflow added now would be red from its first run.
 Six lint findings were fixed at source across phases 1 and 2: duplicate `default` keys in `Button`, external links with no `rel`, a no-op statement in `Layout`, conditional hooks in `useActiveId`, and two more that went with the deleted documentation components.